-Article B4.6 Approval of the course programme
+Article B4.7 Approval of the course programme

 Students can create part of their own course programme using the units of study offered, with due observance of the provisions of Article B4.1.
 The course programme must be approved by the M-coordinator and graduation supervisor with due observance of the provisions of Article B4.1.
-Students with a bachelor in Applied Mathematics must have an approved programme by the time that they have earned 18 ECs.
-Other students should have their programme approved at the start of their study.
+Students should have their programme approved within 3 months of starting the master.
 Approved programmes need to be handed in at the Office of Educational Affairs (BOZ).
 The M-coordinator and graduation supervisor are authorized to approve a later change to the programme to a maximum of 6 EC.